trolley/javascript-sdk/README.md

-# Payment Rails TypeScript SDK
+# Payment Rails JavaScript SDK

-A native TypeScript SDK for the Payment Rails API

-For more information about the API as well as NodeJS code samples check out the [full API documentation](http://docs.paymentrails.com)
+A JavaScript SDK (written in TypeScript) - For more information about the API as well as NodeJS code samples check out the [full API documentation](http://docs.paymentrails.com)

 ## Installation

-#
+    npm install --save paymentrails

 #### For [TypeScript](https://www.typescriptlang.org/)